jvanlier/self-driving-car-engineer/Project4_Behavorial_Cloning/README.md

 #### 3. Model parameter tuning

+I use an Adam optimizer, but I still find that it is valuable to use an appropriate learning rate (LR): a higher LR leads to faster training initially, as long as it isn't so high that it causes the loss to diverge.
+This, combined with dropping the LR as a plateau is reached (also called learning rate annealing), leads to finding a better model in less time.

-To find an optimal learning rate and rate for the final Dropout layer, I ran multiple experiments and logged the results in MLflow.
-Within Mlflow, I was able to compare diferent runs and choose the values that yielded the lowest validation loss.
+To find an optimal initial LR and rate for the final Dropout layer, I ran multiple experiments and logged the results in MLflow.
+Within MLflow, I was able to easily compare diferent runs and choose the values that yielded the lowest validation loss.
 Using this method, I settled on an initial learning rate 0.01 and dropout of .5.
-Note that the LR gets dropped automatically by a factor 10, twice, when a plateau has been encountered (see the `ReduceLROnPlateau` callback on lines 118 - 123 in `model.py`).
+Note that the LR gets dropped automatically by a factor 10, at most twice, when a plateau has been encountered (see the `ReduceLROnPlateau` callback on lines 118 - 123 in `model.py`).

-Example of what this looks like in MLflow:
+Example of what this looks like in MLflow (not the final model):

 ![MLflow example image][mlflow]

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination:
+I used a combination of:

 - center lane driving: 2 laps
 - recovering from the left and right sides of the road: 2 laps
-- center lane driving, the other way around: 1 lap
+- center lane driving, reverse direction: 1 lap
 - various specific examples to counteract bad behavior seen in simulator with earlier versions of the model

 For details about how I created the training data, see the next section.